 How to Prevent Megaesophagus in Dogs

-There is unfortunately no way to prevent megaesophagus in most dogs.
-With the exception of some forms of trauma, megaesophagus is not something that is preventable, but by knowing the warning signs, you'll be able to better help your dog get the care they need.
+There is unfortunately no way to prevent megaesophagus in most dogs, but by knowing the warning signs, you'll be able to help your dog cope with this condition.